 - Doesn’t have advanced features like slope and distance compensation

 - Uses CR2 lithium batteries which are expensive and hard to find

 - Has no brightness control

 Nikon Aculon might not have the most advanced features but it is reliable and gets the work done.
 It is perfect for newbies due to its simplicity of use and is still reliable enough to meet anyone’s needs.
-If you are looking for the cheapest rangefinder under $200 dollars, then this could work for you.
+If you are looking for the cheapest, but best rangefinder under $200 dollars, then this could work for you.
 The brand is well known and the streamline gives you comfort.

 With a 4x magnification which expands your field of vision and a maximum range of up to 600 yards, Bushnell Bone Collector does a good job.
 If you have a few more dollars to spare, you can choose this one for its one-yard accuracy, its simple one-button operation, and the perfect rugged packaging that makes it resistant to weather conditions.
 It is also loved by many which make it worth a try.

 It also comes in a vertical style which makes it suitable for one hand use and the compact and lightweight design allows you to even carry it in your pocket.
 Unlike Nikon 8397 whose battery is hard to find, for budget reasons, this one uses a 9V battery which can be reused and is easy to find.

 - Measures in meters and yards

 - Has low light superior imaging

 - Reusable battery